National Infertility Awareness Week

 I will be turning 38 years old this August.
 Exactly ten years ago, you were the center of my life.
-I had tried conceiving naturally for some time with no luck.
+By then, I had tried conceiving naturally for some time with no luck.
 I had pushed my gynecologist to send me to a fertility specialist, even though she stated that I was “too young” to have fertility issues.
 I had gone through extensive and invasive testing with my reproductive endocrinologist and came out with more questions than answers.
-I had an exploratory laparoscopy to see if endometriosis could be the cause of my trouble conceiving.
-After my surgery, I was told my endometriosis was mild and would not be an issue.
+Could endometriosis be the cause of my trouble conceiving?
+After an exploratory laparoscopic surgery, I was told my endometriosis was mild and would not be an issue.
 I was assured I could now most likely conceive naturally.

 You, Infertility, had other plans.
-You kept persisting.
-You tried to break me.
+You kept persisting and tried to break me.

 Eventually though, after multiple treatments, I was able to conceive my daughter.
-While I was so grateful and felt so lucky that she was in my life, I tried hard to expand my family further.
-It wasn’t until then that I realized not only did I have endometriosis, but I also had a genetic defect with my eggs.
+I was so grateful and felt so lucky that she was in my life.
+Still, I tried hard to expand my family further.
+It wasn’t until then that I realized not only did I have endometriosis, but I also had a genetic defect.
 This issue was causing me to miscarry.
-The next few years were filled with more fertility treatments, IUI’s, IVF’s, embryo genetic screenings, pregnancy losses and exploring options such as embryo donation and adoption.
+The next few years were filled with more fertility treatments, IUI’s, IVF’s, embryo genetic screenings, pregnancy losses, and exploring options such as embryo donation and adoption.
 They were also filled with more pelvic surgeries, as my endometriosis was causing many serious health issues and greatly impacting my quality of life.

 Still emotionally, I am in a much better place compared to where I was in the midst of treatments.
 But the scars from the torture you inflicted still twinge or ache where the wounds run deep.
 As I help patients who are struggling, I see how you work your destruction in the lives of others.
 Infertility, you are relentless in nature.
-You are exhausting.
-You deplete your prey of emotional, physical and financial resources.
+You are exhausting, you deplete your prey of emotional, physical, and financial resources.
 You symbolize hopelessness, powerlessness, and helplessness.
-You embody uncertainty and anxiety.
-You are a deep rooted grief that constricts the breath and clenches the heart.
-In your path of destruction, you often leave behind relationships, opportunities, happiness and community.
-Yet, you have a way of doing this quietly and privately, eliciting shame and capitalizing on the societal stigma of it all.
+Infertility, you embody uncertainty and anxiety and you are a deep-rooted grief that constricts the breath and clenches the heart.
+In your path of destruction, you often leave behind relationships, opportunities, happiness, and community.
+Yet, you have a way of doing this quietly and privately.
+You elicit shame and capitalize on the societal stigma of it all.